tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/resource-group-authoring-templates.md

 }
 ```

-A sablon a következő szintaxissal a paraméter értékére hivatkozik:
+A sablonban a következő szintaxissal hivatkozhat a paraméter értékére:

 ```json
 "resources": [